kckusal/kckusal/README.md

 ### Hi there 👋

 🔭 I’m currently finishing my undergraduate degree in Computer Science.
-In the meantime, I have been working to build a good portfolio as a React/Node web developer as well as a data scientist.
+In the meantime, I have been collecting industrial experience as a JavaScript (React & Node) web developer through a couple of part-time jobs.
+I am also engaged in some Data Science projects ranging from Computer Vision to Deep Learning.

 ### Let's Connect: